 What is letterpress printing?

-Letterpress printing is a relief printmaking technique that uses type and images carved or etched into wood, metal, and/or polymer.
-Rollers apply ink to the raised surfaces, then the artwork and paper are pressed together with great force to make a print.
+Letterpress printing is a form of relief printmaking using type and images carved or etched into wood, metal, and/or plastic.
+Rollers apply ink to the raised surface of the image, then the plate and paper are pressed together to make a print.

 Image courtesy of the Miriam and Ira D. Wallach Division of Art, Prints and Photographs: Print Collection, The New York Public Library.

-Letterpress printing has played an important role in world history.
-Many cultures made relief prints since ancient times, and moveable type was developed in Asia long before letterpress printing as we know it was perfected 500 years ago by Johannes Gutenberg.
+Many cultures have made relief prints since the dawn of history, and moveable type was developed in Asia long before letterpress printing as we know it was perfected 500 years ago by Johannes Gutenberg.
 He and his associates in Mainz, Germany improved the press, developed a practical method to manufacture precise metal type, and concocted new inks, sparking a worldwide explosion of literacy.
-It’s not overstating the importance of this development to say that it facilitated most cultural and technological advancements that have come since.
+Printing facilitated most cultural and technological advancements that have come since.

 After dominating the industry for hundreds of years, letterpress printing was mostly replaced in the mid-20th century by offset printing, which is faster, cheaper, and more precise.
 Improvements in digital printing are likely to render offset printing largely obsolete by the end of the 2020s.
 But letterpress printing remains popular thanks to artisan printers who enjoy keeping the history, machinery, and craftsmanship of letterpress alive.